Cuomo’s behavior created ‘hostile, toxic’ workplace culture for decades, former aides say

 Cuomo aides noted that a majority of his senior staff are women.

-Melissa DeRosa, who serves the governor’s top aide, came to his defense during his news conference Wednesday, saying the Cuomo administration had a strong record of supporting women’s rights.
+Melissa DeRosa, who serves as the governor’s top aide, came to his defense during his news conference Wednesday, saying the Cuomo administration had a strong record of supporting women’s rights.

 “We’ve promoted each other, and we’ve supported one another,” she said.
 “And I don’t think that this diminishes any of that.”